Low-carbon support through the energy transition is happening.

 Nuclear power and the environment

 Nuclear power emits low levels of CO2 throughout its entire life cycle.
 The management of high-level waste such as spent nuclear fuel requires storage in secure facilities for an extremely long time.
 The facilities must meet the requirements for radiation protection for up to 100,000 years.
 It is the operator's responsibility to have reliable solutions for managing nuclear waste.

 Mining of uranium for the manufacturing of nuclear fuel has an impact on nature.
 Modern mining methods allow for the landscape to be restored once mining operations have finished.
 The construction of new nuclear power plants requires the use of energy-intensive materials, such as metal and concrete, but once a nuclear power plant is up and running it emits exceptionally low amounts of CO2.

 To get a comprehensive overview of the total emissions in relation to nuclear power, we have carried out an Environmental Product Declaration, EPD.
 EPDs are updated on a regular basis and they help us identify where we should focus our future efforts to keep reducing our emissions even further.

 An EPD offers an overview of the total emissions in relation to nuclear power.

 Vattenfall has established the Business Unit Nuclear Decommissioning to perform a safe and efficient decommissioning of reactors in Germany and Sweden.
 The licensing of a Swedish final repository for spent nuclear fuel is progressing as planned.
-The next step is the government’s approval of the application made by the Swedish Nuclear Fuel and Waste Management Company (SKB).
-This application involves both the site for future storage in Forsmark as well as the so-called KBS-3 method that is setting an international benchmark for final storage of nuclear waste.
+The next step is the government’s approval of the application made by SKB.
+This application involves both the site for future storage in Forsmark and the so-called KBS-3 method that is setting an international benchmark for final storage of nuclear waste.
 The method is the result of more than 30 years of research & demonstration carried out by SKB.